Glencoe, Queensland: Education

 There are no schools in Glencoe.
 The nearest government primary schools are Kingsthorpe State School in neighbouring Kingsthorpe to the south-west, Meringandan State School in neighbouring Meringandan West to the north-east, and Gowrie State School in neighbouring Gowrie Junction to the south-east.
-The nearest government secondary schools are Highfields State High School in Highfields to the east, Oakey State High School in Oakey to the west, and Wilsonton State High School in Wilsonton Heights to the south-east.
+The nearest government secondary schools are Highfields State Secondary College in Highfields to the east, Oakey State High School in Oakey to the west, and Wilsonton State High School in Wilsonton Heights to the south-east.

 Amenities

 Glencoe Lutheran Church (formerly Bethlehem Lutheran Church) is at 317 Gowrie Glencoe Road (27.4700°S 151.8606°E).

 Two cemeteries are located adjacent to one another in Glencoe Road.
 One is associated with the neighbouring Lutheran Church (27.4700°S 151.8611°E). the other is a non-denominational lawn cemetery (27.4700°S 151.8613°E) operated by the Toowoomba Regional Council.